 Shut Off the Main Breaker

 While the fire is still small, you may be able to prevent it from growing by turning off the main breaker in the home's electrical panel.
 It's typically a large single or double breaker switch located at the top of the breaker area (but it may be to the side of or below the other breakers).
 It may be labeled or simply show a number indicating amperage.
 Toggle the switch until it clicks in the OFF position.
-Never approach the electrical panel if there is water in the area or any part of your body is wet.
+Never approach the electrical panel if there is water in the area or if any part of your body is wet.

 Recognize When to Give Up